Dissecting Long-Chain-of-Thought Reasoning Models: An Empirical Study: Introduction

 Achieving such improvement is non-trivial, as it is challenging to construct high-quality supervised datasets that enable models to perform meticulous reasoning.
 Recent works reveal that scaling reinforcement learning (RL) plays a vital role in this context \cite{DBLP:journals/corr/abs-2501-12948,DBLP:journals/corr/abs-2501-12599}.
 Compared to running supervised next token prediction, RL offers two key advantages.
 First, it eliminates the need for labeled data, enabling training on reasoning tasks without annotated intermediate steps.
-Second, its supervised signals come from feedback of the model’s own generated responses, promoting the discovery of self-suitable reasoning routes towards correct answers.
+Second, its supervised signals come from feedback of the model's own generated responses, promoting the discovery of self-suitable reasoning routes towards correct answers.

-Despite impressive advancements, there exist intriguing questions and counterintuitive phenomena when training and evaluating long reasoning models.
-In this work, we provide an investigation and analysis of the following three points:
+Despite impressive advancements, our understanding of this field is still limited.
+To tackle this, some works focus on the question of whether the long-CoT reasoning capabilities are acquired at the scaling RL stage \cite{DBLP:journals/corr/abs-2503-01307,yue2025doesreinforcementlearningreally,ai2025rethinkingreflectionpretraining}.
+Other works demystify the training conditions under which long CoTs emerge \cite{DBLP:journals/corr/abs-2502-03373}.
+However, the underlying training dynamics of scaling RL remain poorly understood, and some unexpected behaviors in training and evaluating long-CoT reasoning models are still underexplained.
+In this work, we focus on the following three points:

-\textit{Role of positive and negative samples:} RL typically optimizes on positive samples with advantages greater than zero, while suppressing negative samples with advantages less than zero.
+\textit{Role of positive and negative samples:} Scaling RL typically optimizes positive samples with advantages greater than zero, while suppressing negative samples with advantages less than zero.
 However, it remains unclear what models actually learn from positive and negative samples, and whether learning from negative samples—especially when they correspond to clearly incorrect answers—is necessary.
-Through systematic ablation on both sample types, we find that positive samples primarily help a model to fit the training data, while negative samples significantly improve generalization and robustness in long CoT reasoning.
-Surprisingly, we observe that even training solely on negative samples can yield performance comparable to standard RL training.
+Through systematic analysis, we reveal that positive samples primarily enhance model fitting, while negative samples significantly improve generalization and robustness in long-CoT reasoning.
+Furthermore, in the zero-RL setting, positive samples play a crucial role in enabling training convergence.
+In contrast, for already cold-started models, large-scale training on negative samples can achieve reasoning performance comparable to using both positive and negative samples, while offering additional gains in generalization and robustness.